Call Us Now 0207 030 3364 9am – 9pm | Mon – Sun

 • Scalp size

-This is why two people with similar hair loss patterns can appear very different in density.
+This is why two people with similar hair loss can appear very different in overall density.

 How Many Hair Follicles Does a Human Have?